-STA-325 Probability and Statistics II
+STA-325 Mathematical Statistics

-A continuation of Probability and Statistics I (STA-315), presenting the theory behind inferential statistics.
-Topics include point and interval estimation, hypothesis tests, regression, analysis of variance, and nonparametric methods.
-Prerequisite: Probability and Statistics I (STA-315) or consent of instructor.
+A calculus-based introduction to the mathematical theory of statistics.
+Topics include point and interval estimation, hypothesis tests, regression, analysis of variance, nonparametric methods, and Bayesian methods.
+Prerequisites: Computational Linear Algebra (MTH-165) and Calculus II (MTH-145), or consent of instructor.

 —Theatre Arts

-D. Barnett, Charipar, Ganfield, Hahn, Rezabek, Schmidt, Steffens, Wolverton (Chair)
+D. Barnett, Ganfield, Rezabek, Schmidt, Wolverton (Chair)

 The Theatre Arts program is designed to provide a balance between academic and experiential learning for all interested students.
 The goal is to offer opportunities for student participation in all aspects of theatre, on stage and in the classroom, and to enrich the cultural and academic life of the College.